Flo0807/farens.me/priv/resources/articles/2024/08-18-ci-pipeline.md

 As you can see, we use an `if` condition to check whether the workflow was triggered by a GitHub release event.
 If it was, we publish the package to Hex.
 We set the `HEX_API_KEY` environment variable to the secret we created earlier.
 The `--yes` flag is used to automatically confirm the release.

-You may want to create a new job in your pipeline to publish your Hex package to separate testing and publishing, but note that you must set up the BEAM environment and install the dependencies before you can publish the package.
+You may want to create a new job in your pipeline to publish your hex package to separate testing and publishing, but note that you must set up the BEAM environment and install the dependencies before you can publish the package.

 ## Bonus: Building and Publishing Docker Images